hbashton/spotify-ripper/README.rst

 -  option to remove tracks from playlist after successful ripping

--  globally installs ripper script using pip
+-  globally installs ripper script using setup.py

 -  Python 2.7.x and 3.4.x compatible.
 Python 3 will occasionally throw a ``NameError: name '_lock' is not defined`` exception at the end of the script due to an `upstream bug <https://github.com/mopidy/pyspotify/issues/133>`__ in ``pyspotify``.